cedadev/tech-blog/_posts/datapoint/2025-06-24-ceda-datapoint.md

 - **query.variables**: Pystac implements a metadata query parameter for searching specific fields in the STAC properties.
 For STAC records that contain a ``variables`` property, this search is applied directly to the data array on output, so your dataset contains just the variables you're searching for.
 This feature can also be utilised via the ``data_selections`` parameter specific to DataPoint - see below.

-An example query where the single-search selections will be applied is shown here:
+An example query where the single-search selections will be applied is shown below.
+In this case an example collection is being queried to find a specific area of interest (GeoJSON AOI), within a given datetime window.
+Specifically this collection uses the CMIP6 schema for metadata attributes, and we have identified the Sea Surface Temperature (SST) as the intended variable.
+Note that the duplication of the ``variables`` attribute is not necessary in most cases where the ``variable`` forms part of the STAC metadata.

 ```
 >>> client.search(